mramrezv/nestjs/README.md

 4. scratch/ — Sandbox and Experiments

-A general purpose folder used throughout the course for quick tests, experiments, and code samples.
+A general-purpose folder used throughout the course for quick tests, experiments, and code exploration.

 Tech Stack

-NestJS – Structured, modular Node.js framework for building scalable server-side applications
+NestJS – Framework for building scalable, modular server-side applications

-TypeScript – Strongly typed JavaScript for cleaner, safer, and more maintainable code
+TypeScript – Strongly typed language improving safety and maintainability

-Node.js – Runtime environment powering all backend logic
+Node.js – Backend runtime environment

-class-validator / class-transformer – Validation and transformation utilities for DTOs
+class-validator / class-transformer – Tools for DTO validation and transformation

-npm – Dependency management and project tooling
+npm – Dependency and project management

-ESLint & Prettier (course defaults) – Code quality and formatting (where applicable)
+ESLint & Prettier – Code quality and formatting tools (course defaults)

 Purpose of This Repository

-This repository serves to:
+This repository was created to:

-Track progress through NestJS: The Complete Developer’s Guide by Stephen Grider
+Track progress through NestJS: The Complete Developer’s Guide

-Reinforce key NestJS concepts through practical, hands-on projects
+Reinforce key NestJS concepts through hands-on projects

-Provide clean, self-contained reference examples for future projects
+Provide clean, self-contained reference examples for future use

-Build a compact portfolio demonstrating core NestJS fundamentals
+Build a compact portfolio demonstrating NestJS fundamentals

 Experiment with architectural patterns, decorators, modules, providers, and validation techniques